hallzy/mozilla-hardening/README.md

 # Mozilla Hardening

+Please remember to backup your prefs.js file before adding the user.js file to your profile!
+If these configs break websites that you frequent it will be harder to undo if you don't backup the prefs.js file.

 This Repo contains a list of about:config settings that I have changed for both preferential reasons, and also privacy and security reasons.

+A lot of the settings from these files have come from ghacks list of settings (reference at the bottom).
+At this point my settings are up to date with ghacks list version 0.11 updated February 2017 (which at the time of writing, is the most up to date version).
+I have skipped over settings I feel are not necessary for me, or would eliminate the use of websites that I use on a daily basis.

 See the user.js file for my about:config settings.